safarovd/Workout-Generator/README.md

 This application is meant to be a simple work generator.
 When struggling to decide what you want to do in the gym, simply utilize our app and generate a workout custom to your needs and specifications.
 As of 2021 all development was done using React-Native.

 ## Requirements:
--A UI
+- A UI
--Data to display
+- Data to display
--Gains to be made
+- Gains to be made

 ## Setting/Starting up your environment: